ssk-d/fireflutter/README.md

 $ flutter run
 ```

-### Setup Flutter to connect to Firebase
+## Setup Flutter to connect to Firebase

+This is a must setup to use Firebase.
+After iOS or Android setup, you are good to go.
+Fireflutter has many functionalities like Login, Forum, Chat, Location, In App Purchase, and more.
+You can optionally choose which functionality you want to use.

-#### iOS Setup
+### iOS Setup

 What to do: Create iOS app in Firebase and add the GoogleService-Info.plist into Flutter project.

 - Click `iOS` icon on `Project Overview` page to add `iOS` app to Firebase.
 - Enter iOS Bundle ID.
-Ex) com.sonub.fireflutter
+Ex) com.fireflutter.app
-  - From now on, we assume that your iOS Bundle ID is `com.sonub.fireflutter`.
+  - From now on, we assume that your iOS Bundle ID is `com.fireflutter.app`.
 - click `Register app`.
 - click `Download GoogleService-Info.plist`
   - And save it under `[flutter_project]/ios/Runner` folder.